Antonio7098/coach-up-frontend/docs/api/shared/headers.md

 ## Request ID
 - X-Request-Id: stable per client request; propagate client → Next.js → FastAPI → provider

+## Idempotency
+- Idempotency-Key: optional request header echoed by the server in responses.
+  - Currently implemented on `GET /api/v1/session-summary` for tracing and future idempotency semantics.
+  - Response will include `Idempotency-Key` when provided by the client.

 ## Tracked Skill (privacy-preserving)
 - X-Tracked-Skill-Id: optional; raw tracked skill identifier provided by the client.
   - The server hashes this value (SHA-256) and only the hash (`trackedSkillIdHash`) is logged/persisted.